lainchan/lainchan/README.md

  5. Ensure everything is okay by running [test.php][t] in a browser.
 The script will try and help you correct your errors.
  6. Run the [post.php][p] script.
 It should create an index.html and redirect you to it if everything is okay.
  7. Optional (highly recommended): Either delete or chmod as unreadable the following files: [test.php][t], [install.sql][i], and this [README][r].

+An automated installation script will be completed soon.

 [t]: http://github.com/savetheinternet/Tinyboard/blob/master/test.php
 [p]: http://github.com/savetheinternet/Tinyboard/blob/master/post.php